datacarpentry/geospatial-workshop/setup.md

 ### UDUNITS

 Linux users will have to install UDUNITS separately.
-Like the geospatial libraries discussed above, this is a dependency for the `R` package `sf`.
+Like the geospatial libraries discussed above, this is a dependency for the R package `sf`.
 Due to conflicts, it does not install properly on Linux machines when installed as part of the `sf` installation process.
 It is therefore necessary to install it using the command line ahead of time.

 > ## Linux
 >
 > Steps for installing the geospatial will vary based on which form of Linux you are using.
-These instructions are adapted from the [`sf` package's `README`](https://github.com/r-spatial/sf).
+These instructions are adapted from the [sf package's README](https://github.com/r-spatial/sf).
 >
 > For **Ubuntu**:
 >